-We are studying the mechanics and acoustics of flatulence and wet flatulence.
+We are studying the mechanics and acoustics of flow through the anus, including flatulence, wet flatulence, and defecation.
 Our study has led us through some fun experiments, such as constructing a "fart" machine and testing the material properties of a whoopee cushion.
-Future work will include experiments on mammals.
-The goal of this project is to aid in the diagnosis of anal muscle weakness, which commonly affects older people.
+Our goal is to help advance noninvasive diagnostic methods of rectal and bowel disease.

-Our work has been presented at the Society for Integrative and Comparative Biology.
-We are currently writing a paper with our findings.
+Our work has been presented at the Society of Rheology (SoR) and rSICB.